SSantosLab/DESGW-pipeline_automation/README.md

 ### Output
 After the previous steps, the code looks in the exposures.list file contained within gw_workflow for information necessary for post-processing.
 It outputs a list, containing each exposure with its respective band in the format [expnum band, expnum band, expnum band].
 It also passes on the NITE and SEASON to post-processing.

 These will be placed in a file located in image_proc_outputs called output.txt.
-The first line of this .txt is the exp_list, the second line is NITE, and the third line is SEASON.
+The first line of this .txt is the exp_list and the second line is the SEASON.

 ## Post Processing Code Explanation:
 Once Image Processing has completed running, the post processing automation retreives the exposures and their bands in the format above, along with the nite and season from the output file.